About the UN Trust Fund to End Violence against Women

 The UN Trust Fund to End Violence against Women, managed by UN Women on behalf of the UN system, is the only global grant-making mechanism dedicated to eradicating all forms of violence against women and girls.
-Since its creation in 1996, the UN Trust Fund has awarded USD 128 million to 462 initiatives in 139 countries and territories.
+Since its establishment in 1996 by UN General Assembly resolution 50/166, the UN Trust Fund has awarded USD 128 million to 462 initiatives in 139 countries and territories.
 In 2017, it managed 120 projects aimed at preventing and addressing violence against women and girls in 80 countries and territories.

 Focusing on preventing violence, implementing laws and policies, and improving access to vital services for survivors, the UN Trust Fund invests in life-changing initiatives for millions of women and girls around the world.
 Over two decades of persistent effort from global activists have resulted in improved international legislative frameworks and standards on ending violence against women and girls, as well as an increased political will to address the issue.
 Yet, resources to translate these successes into effective practices remain woefully inadequate and far below the demand arising from the field.

 An estimated 35 per cent of women worldwide have experienced physical and/or sexual intimate partner violence or non-partner sexual violence, according to a 2013 global review commissioned by the World Health Organization.
 No country is untouched by this grave human rights violation.